Category: Driving Tips

 Plenty of us hate night driving—there’s no feeling quite like getting someone else’s high beams shined in your eyes.
 But beyond the pure annoyance, few of us realize how dangerous it can be.
 Fatalities on the road occur at a rate three times greater at night than during the day, according to the National Highway Traffic Safety Administration.
 While only a quarter of all driving is done at night, more than half of all driving deaths occur then.

 Your depth perception, ability to distinguish color, and peripheral vision are all worse in low-light conditions.
 You tend to be more tired at night.
-And consider a basic fact: Typical low beams illuminate the road from 160 to 250 feet in front of your car, and normal high beams shine from about 350 to 500 feet. [...]
+And consider a basic fact: Typical low beams illuminate the road from 160 to 250 feet in front of your car, and normal high beams shine from about 350 to 500 [...]

 Back to top